NBA Finals Odds for 2022-23 Season

-See Bulls' NBA Finals odds for 2022-23 season originally appeared on NBC Sports Chicago
+NBA Finals odds for 2022-23 season originally appeared on NBC Sports Washington

 After the Golden State Warriors triumphed in the NBA Finals last month, thoughts about next season have already started percolating.